You are listening to the Sean Hannity Radio Show Podcast.

 By pandering to Clinton haters, Mr. Starr appears to be abandoning all pretenses of impartiality.

-he now looks more like a political hit man desperately eager for a future supreme court appointment.
+He now looks more like a political hitman, desperately eager for a future Supreme Court appointment.

-Ken Starr is a credible prosecutor.
+Ken Scott is a credible prosecutor.

 He will bring this to a conclusion and the Clintons will be exonerated.

-Wouldn't it be nice if it was just completely totally absolutely impossible to suspect that Vladimir Putin orchestrated What happened in Syria this week, so that his friend in the White House could have a big night with missiles and all of the praise he's picked up over the last 24 hours.
+Wouldn't it be nice if it was just completely, totally, absolutely impossible to suspect that Vladimir Putin orchestrated what happened in Syria this week so that his friend in the White House could have a big night with missiles and all of the praise he's picked up over the last 24 hours.

-We are number one, nailing down more direct connections between the Trump campaign and the Russian government at the time the Russian government was influencing our election.
+We are, number one, nailing down more direct connections between the Trump campaign and the Russian government at the time the Russian government was influencing our election.

-And number two, at the same time, we are also starting to see what may be signs of continuing influence in our country.
+And number two, at the same time, we are also starting to see what may be signs of continuing influence in our country, not just during the campaign, but during the administration.

-Basically, signs of what could be a continuing operation.
+Basically signs of what could be a continuing operation.

 Vladimir Putin over there in the Kremlin did everything he could to put guess who in the White House.

-CNN has learned that the nation's top intelligence officials provided information to President elect Donald Trump and to President Barack Obama last week about claims of Russian efforts to compromise President elect Trump.
+CNN has learned that the nation's top intelligence officials provided information to President-elect Donald Trump and to President Barack Obama last week about claims of Russian efforts to compromise President-elect Trump.

 It kind of makes it hard to believe that Putin doesn't have anything on Trump.

-I mean, it just there's no, there seems to be no guardrails here.
+I mean, it just, there's no, there seems to be no guardrails here.

-Well, this evening, one more piece of foot gear goes Trump in the night.
+Well, this evening, one more piece of footgear goes Trump in the night.

 When this story first crossed, Trump Putin held a second undisclosed meeting at the G20 summit.